5 reasons to study at the Institut Polytechnique de Paris

 - Students from Quebec holding the #SE401Q106 Form are exempt from registering with the French social security health insurance.

-For better coverage of medical expenses, you can complement the basic French social security health insurance with supplemental health insurance called a “mutuelle”.
-Supplemental health insurance is not compulsory.
+For better coverage of medical expenses, you can complement the basic French social security health insurance with complementary health insurance called mutuelle.
+Subscription to a mutuelle is not compulsory but highly recommended.

 Different kinds of accommodations are available: university residences, guest houses, private apartments.